Idaho Sexting Laws: Legal Consequences and Penalties

 - Second or Subsequent Offense: Felony

-This distinction is critical: sending a private photo to a boyfriend or girlfriend is treated differently than blasting that same photo out to the entire school body or posting it on X (Twitter) or Instagram.
+This distinction is critical.
+Sending a private photo to one person is treated differently than blasting that same photo to the entire school or posting it on Instagram or TikTok.

 Under §18-1507A, penalties are tiered based on the severity of the action and the offender's history.